vitmalina/bela/docs/error.md

 ## Arguments

-- name `string`
+- text `string`

-Name to save subejct as.
+Text of the error to log.

 - options `object`